The Making of a Mystery

 Step 5: Plan a Sequence of Events

 a.
-Using a short mystery that you read aloud to the class in Lesson 1 of this unit, work as a class to put the main events in the order they occurred in the story in the "Sequence of Events" section of a blank copy of the Planning a Mystery Worksheet.
+Using a short mystery that you read aloud to the class in Lesson 1 of this unit, Ingredients of a Mystery, work as a class to put the main events in the order they occurred in the story in the "Sequence of Events" section of a blank copy of the Planning a Mystery Worksheet.

 Part 2: Drafting the Mystery

 Once students have completed the plan for their mystery, they will begin writing it in the form of a story.
-In lesson 1, students learned about the "Recipe for a Mystery" includes a clear beginning middle, and end.
+In Lesson 1: Ingredients of a Mystery, students learned about the "Recipe for a Mystery" includes a clear beginning middle, and end.
 Take students through the following steps to turn their plan into a complete story.

-Step 1: The Beginning: In this section, the characters are introduced, and the reader learns the mystery.
+In this section, the characters are introduced, and the reader learns the mystery.
 Encourage students to be very descriptive when describing the main characters.
-(A lesson about describing a character's appearance can be a separate mini-lesson.)
+A lesson about describing a character's appearance can be a separate mini-lesson.

 Part 3: Writing Teams